devendra631997/ESP_gpt_integration/README.md

-Sure!
-Here's a clean and complete `README.md` you can use for your project:

----

 ## 🚀 ESP8266 + ChatGPT Web Interface

 This project lets you run a simple web server on an ESP8266 board (like NodeMCU or Wemos D1 Mini) to interact with **OpenAI's ChatGPT (gpt-3.5-turbo)** via a browser.
 It connects over Wi-Fi, sends a question to the OpenAI API, and displays the response in a web page.